alibaba/arthas/README.md

 #### Trace

-See who is slowing down your method invocation with trace command:
+See what is slowing down your method invocation with trace command:

 ![trace](site/src/site/sphinx/_static/trace.png)